 Welcome to Year 5

-I hope that you have all had a fabulous Summer break and the children are suitably refreshed and ready to push their academic progress on.
-Your child will be entering a positive and nurturing classroom environment.
+I hope that you have all had a fabulous Half Term break.
+The children have settled well to their new classroom environment.
 I believe that happy children learn best and will strive to ensure that your child has a positive experience in Year 5.
 Your child will learn that rules and boundaries are there to put them in a position to learn and to ensure the consistent learning of all children in my care.

 During this Autumn Term we will be using The Victorians as our topic, which will link into our Geography and History and across our Foundation subjects where possible.

-We will be looking at 'Forces' this half term in Science.
+We will be looking at 'Forces with Experimentation' this half term in Science.
 This will include knowing how to:

 explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object